anapschuch/sysml-parser/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  --print     Use this option if you want to print information about the model in the terminal.
+  --print     Use this option if you want to print the model info in the terminal.
               You can use '> out.txt' at the end of the command to save it in a file
 ```

 ## Examples

 <details>
-<summary> Calculator
+<summary> Calculator </summary>

 Inside the examples' folder, you can find the *Math.uml* file, which represents the Papyrus output from a model that
-has the following block:</summary>
+has the following block:

 ![](public/Math-ParametricDiagram.png)